muzahidai/DormGuardNet/README.md

 ###Citation
 If you use our dataset or source code in your research, please cite our paper as follows:

-Jahid, Imrul, A. A. M. Muzahid, Reda Lamtoueh, Sayed Jobaer, Nazratun Naim Neha, Hua Han, Yujin Zhang, and Ferdous Sohel, "DormGuardNet: A Lightweight Deep Learning Model for Detecting Prohibited Items in Student Dormitory Environments," 2025 17th International Conference on Computer and Automation Engineering (ICCAE), Perth, Australia, 2025, pp. 104-109,
+[1] Jahid Imrul, A. A. M. Muzahid, Reda Lamtoueh, Sayed Jobaer, Nazratun Naim Neha, Hua Han, Yujin Zhang, and Ferdous Sohel, "DormGuardNet: A Lightweight Deep Learning Model for Detecting Prohibited Items in Student Dormitory Environments," 2025 17th International Conference on Computer and Automation Engineering (ICCAE), Perth, Australia, 2025, pp. 104-109,
 doi: 10.1109/ICCAE64891.2025.10980592.